cs3216/cs3216.github.io/coursework/seminar/index.md

 This is not a literature class and you are not required to write in poetry.
 We only ask that you think carefully about what you heard and express your ideas clearly.
 Points will not be taken off for typos or grammatical ideas as long as the ideas are expressed clearly and can be understood easily.
 There is no minimum length, but do have some mercy on your poor lecturer and try to keep within what would be 2 pages of A4 if it was a typed report.
 What matters is not how much you write, but the quality of your thoughts and ideas and how much you actually learnt from the process.

 You are of course also welcome to blog about other aspects of the app seminar and also about lessons learnt in addition to this assignment.
-The application critique should appear on your blog by **23:59 on 5 September 2017** (i.e. the next day).
+The application critique should be submitted on Coursemology by **4 September 2018 23:59** (i.e. the next day).

 ## Mutual Critique

-Just when you thought you were done after you finish writing your own critique, you're not.
-What you need to do after that it to visit your fellow coursemates blogs and critique what they write, i.e. post comments on their critiques.
-You can agree with them; you can disagree with them and offer differing opinions.
-It is therefore important that your blog has commenting functionality and that comments appear after a person posts it, without admin moderation.
+Once all the application critiques are submitted, a new Forum will appear and you will post your critique there.
+You will read the critiques written by your coursemates and have an online discussion.
+If your coursemates think that the innovation that your team picked is not innovative, then you should try to convince them otherwise.

 Just bear in mind that goal of CS3216 is to learn.
 You do not do better in this segment of the assignment by being really nasty and running your coursemates down.
 Be civil.
 Be polite.
 Be kind.
-If others post comments disagreeing with you on your blog, do not be too defensive.
-All these comments should be posted by by **23:59 on 10 Sep 2017** (Sunday).
+If others post comments disagreeing with you, do not be too defensive.
+All these comments should be posted by by **9 Sep 2018 23:59** (Sunday).

 How many comments should you post?
 As many as you think is appropriate and sufficient to earn the 10% grade for this part of the assignment.

 Remember: it will go well with you (and your grade) if you demonstrate that you actually learnt something and have approach this application seminar in a thoughtful way 😃.

-You also get points if your friends come post stuff on your blog.
+You also get points if your friends come post stuff on your post.
 The idea here is that whether you can write stuff that is thoughtful enough to attract readers and people to post comments is a measure of "quality".

 ## Assessment Scheme

 The following are the weightages for the two components:

 - 55% Group presentation
-- 25% Application critique (what you write in your blog)
+- 25% Application critique (what you write in your post)
-- 10% Mutual critique (comments people post on your blog)
+- 10% Mutual critique (comments people post on your post)
-- 10% Mutual critique (comments you post on people's blogs)
+- 10% Mutual critique (comments you post on people's post)

 Overall, the application seminar is worth 10% of your final grade.

 ## Mode of Submission

-The slides for the presentation should be named `group-<number>-seminar.{pptx|key}` and uploaded to IVLE by 23:59 on August 26 (Friday), because we will be pulling the slides from IVLE to project on screen during class.
-The application critiques should appear on your blog within 24 hours of the app seminar, by **23:59 on 5 September 2017* (Tuesday).
-Your comments for the mutual critique part should be done by by **23:59 on 10 Sep 2017** (Sunday).
+The slides for the presentation should be named `group-<number>-seminar.{pptx|key}` and uploaded to Coursemology by 2 Sep 23:59 (Sunday), because we will be downloading the slides to project on screen during class.
+The application critiques should be submitted within 24 hours of the innovation seminar, by **4 September 2018 23:59** (Tuesday).
+Your comments for the mutual critique part should be done by  **9 Sep 2018 23:59** (Sunday).

-**Not following the submission instructions (e.g. incorrect file naming) will result in deduction of marks.**
+**Marks will be deducted if you fail to follow the submission instructions (e.g. incorrect file naming). **

-Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel "#ay1718-assg2".
+Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel "#ay1819-assg2".

 The way this assignment is structured, it might seem very stressful — but it's really not quite as bad as it seems.
 It's actually fun if taken in the right spirit.